-Like other couples in the parish or family, you may be wondering if your marriage is fully recognized by the Catholic Church.
-Catholic Church law ordinarily requires baptized Roman Catholics to marry before a priest or deacon.
+Since you're here, you may be wondering: "Is my marriage recognized by the Church?"
+You're not alone.
+Ordinarily, Catholic Church law requires baptized Roman Catholics to marry before a priest or deacon.
 Unless they received a “dispensation from canonical form,” Catholics who exchange vows in the presence of ministers from other religious traditions or civil officials are not considered validly married in the eyes of the Catholic Church.

 Regardless of what happened in the past, the Catholic Church invites you to bring new meaning to your lives by embracing the vocation of marriage and dedicating your family’s mission to sharing God’s love, through the process of convalidation.